Mela User Guide

 Interval

-In Time mode, the Interval value represents the time it takes to glide from one note to another.
-In Rate mode, the Interval value represents the time it takes to go up or down an octave.
+In Time mode, this is the duration to glide between notes.
+In Rate mode, it is the time to glide up or down an octave.

 Trigger

-In Retrig mode, the pitch always glides to the new note.
-In Legato mode, the glide only occurs during a legato.
+Retrig always glides to the new note.
+Legato glides only when another note is held.

 Released on May 10, 2023 as part of Collection 1.